-The Dryden Aircraft Operations Facility has direct access to the adjacent U.S. Air Force Production Flight Test Installation (Plant 42) and its two 12,000-foot runways, subject to Air Force procedures.
+The Science and Aircraft Integration Facility has direct access to the adjacent U.S. Air Force Production Flight Test Installation (Plant 42) and its two 12,000-foot runways, subject to Air Force procedures.
 With over 210,000 square feet of hangar space and an equivalent amount of space for offices, labs, conference accommodations and storage, the facility is ideal for collaboration among private industry, visiting scientists and researchers, and aviation-related activity.

-NASA Dryden's main complex is located on Edwards Air Force Base, about 35 miles northeast of the Palmdale facility.
-Aircraft operating from Dryden's Palmdale facility have access to the runways and dry lakebeds at Edwards, the restricted airspace of the R2508 and adjacent test ranges, and the largest overland supersonic flight test corridor in the country.
+NASA Armstrong's main complex is located on Edwards Air Force Base, about 35 miles northeast of the Palmdale facility.
+Aircraft operating from Armstrong's Palmdale facility have access to the runways and dry lakebeds at Edwards, the restricted airspace of the R2508 and adjacent test ranges, and the largest overland supersonic flight test corridor in the country.

-NASA's Dryden Flight Research Center is recognized as the nation's premier flight research and test organization for the validation of high-risk, pioneering aerospace technology and space exploration concepts, and for execution of science mission observations.
-The Dryden Aircraft Operations Facility at Palmdale will continue to meet these high standards.
-With easy access by road and air, a rapidly growing nearby community, skilled workforce and existing infrastructure, Dryden's Aircraft Operations Facility is poised to become one of Southern California's most active aviation-related business sites.
+NASA's Armstrong Flight Research Center is recognized as the nation's premier flight research and test organization for the validation of high-risk, pioneering aerospace technology and space exploration concepts, and for execution of science mission observations.
+The Science and Aircraft Integration Facility at Palmdale will continue to meet these high standards.
+With easy access by road and air, a rapidly growing nearby community, skilled workforce and existing infrastructure, the Science and Aircraft Integration Facility is poised to become one of Southern California's most active aviation-related business sites.